 Suitors from across the land sought Spurga’s hand in marriage; her beauty was unrivalled, her kindness legendary and she was an outstanding archeress (some dubbed her Cupida because of her voluble cup size).
 Yet she could not wed without her father’s approval.
 The king (what the fuck had gotten into him?) was still ribbiting away behind closed doors.
 Spurga turned twelve.
 Then thirteen.
 Then fourteen.
 She hit a roll with fifteen, sixteen and seventeen.
 She was fast becoming a spinster but the king refused to grant anyone an audience.
 Then one day he received a letter from an old friend of his, a Scottish chieftain who had heard about the king’s loss of his wife, retreat into solitude and dubious dabbling in batrachian babbling.
 The chieftain and the king held each other in the highest regard: they had drunkenly flyted together, a bond so strong it could cower a papal bull into retreat.
 The chieftain did not mince his words: he counselled the king to walk off his funk, stomp it out of him, trample it into the ground.
 The king heeded his dear friend’s advice; he walked for three whole days without rest or repast.
 He walked until he crawled.
 He crawled until he writhed.
 He writhed until he arrived back at a foetal state of mind.
 Hear ye, hear ye, the king has returned to his senses!

 He was back to his good old majestic self (except for the occasional suppressed ribbit).
 When anyone asked how he was feeling, he would boom “EVERYTHING IS FINE!” with an imperious swipe of the hand, as if he was swatting away some (pesky) aporia-transmitting mosquito buzzing around him.
 His first order of business was to find a suitable husband for Spurga (she was a week shy of her eighteenth birthday).
 But who on god’s green earth would be good enough for her?
 King Adomas was too powerful to concern himself with forming a political alliance; let the other royal houses play their inbred flushes of demure blushes.
 His Spurga was going to get a love marriage!
 The problem was how to find the right man – an earnest, noble and skilled plumber of the heart.
-He knew that the suitors would be prone to sycophancy and platitude if he received them on his throne: the formal setting would bring out the worst in them.
+He knew that the suitors would be prone to sycophancy and platitude if he received them on his throne: the formal setting would surely bring out the worst in them.
 How could he find out what a man was really like?
 The king dreaded the idea of someone abusing or debasing his beloved daughter.
 Men were fickle, feckless creatures (despite their bluster).
-Women were (for most medieval men): trusty mirrors, absorbent sounding boards, (verbal) punchbags, humpback bridges to magical places that didn’t exist.
+Women were (for most medieval men): flattering mirrors, absorbent sounding boards, (verbal) punchbags, humpback bridges to magical places that didn’t exist.
 The king loved Spurga more than life itself; he needed to find a man who would respect and honour her.
 The idea came to him as he took a meandering swig of mead.

 “Ribbit!” he said, exceedingly pleased with himself.